Administrative Procedure 546

 - statutory holidays;

 - spring, summer, fall and winter breaks; or

 - between 8 a.m. and 4 p.m. on non-instructional days.

 - School use of a school facility beyond the times outlined in clauses 1.13 and 1.14 (e.g., sleepovers, wake-a-thons, etc.) require approval of the Superintendent before booking, and subsequent notification of the Director of Facility Services.

 - Use of school facilities on weekends for school athletic or other practices (e.g., drama) shall be at the Principal’s discretion.
 A custodian is not required during these time periods.
 The teacher/supervisor is required to open/close the facility, remove garbage and clean any affected areas.

 - Contracts shall be prepared and signed for all bookings.
-Contracts must be signed and returned to the Principal of Next Step or designate (Sherwood Park and Fort Saskatchewan) or Principal (rural schools) within 72 hours of being allowed access to a school facility.
+Contracts must be signed and returned to the Director of Facility Services or designate (Sherwood Park and Fort Saskatchewan) or Principal (rural schools) within 72 hours of being allowed access to a school facility.
 Failure to do so may result in cancellation of the booking.